 • A forward-facing child restraint system should be allowed to be installed on the front passenger seat only when it is unavoidable.
 Always move the seat as far back as possible even if the "AIRBAG OFF" indicator light is illuminated, because the front passenger airbag could inflate with considerable speed and force.
-Otherwise, the child may be killed or seriously injured. • Do not allow the child to lean his/ her head or any part of his/her body against the door or the area of the seat, front or rear pillar or roof side rail from which the side airbags or curtain shield airbags deploy even if the child is seated in the child restraint system.
+Otherwise, the child may be killed or seriously injured. • On vehicles with side airbags and curtain shield airbags, do not allow the child to lean his/her head or any part of his/her body against the door or the area of the seat, front or rear pillar or roof side rail from which the side airbags or curtain shield airbags deploy even if the child is seated in the child restraint system.
 It is dangerous if the side airbag and/or curtain shield airbag inflate, and the impact could cause death or serious injury to the child.